shubhradeepnandi/shubhradeepnandi.github.io/_posts/2017-01-18-Machine-Learning-Definition.md

 ---
-title: "Machine Learning Part 1: What is Machine Learning?"
+title: "What is Machine Learning?"
 categories:
   - Tutorial
 tags: